varabyte/kotter/README.md

     text(" <<<")
 }.onInputEntered { /* ... */ }
 ```

-Note that, if you use `blinkingCursor`, you're expected to tack on a callback to the konsole block to keep it from
-exiting right away, or otherwise you'll never get to see the cursor animate!

 The next section goes over reading in user input, which works well with the cursor.